eduardozindani/orbitAIsimulation/README.md

 Orbit AI Simulation allows users to explore real space missions (ISS, Voyager, Hubble) in virtual reality, converse with AI mission specialists, and manipulate orbital mechanics in real-time through natural language conversation.

+## Demo
+Here is a 8 minute demo of the functionality. https://youtu.be/Y9PWMZA4WV8

 ### Key Features

 - **AI-Powered Conversations**: Interact with mission specialists powered by OpenAI GPT-4